 During the year, the auditor also participated in discussions with the finance and audit committee regarding the Group interim financial statements and meetings with the Fraport AG Supervisory Board regarding the annual and consolidated financial statements.

-Disclosure of the joint statement on corporate governance and corporate governance report

-The Executive Board disclosed the joint statement on corporate governance and corporate governance report on March 13, 2020 on www.fraport.com/corporategovernance.
+Disclosure of the joint statement on corporate governance and corporate governance report The Executive Board disclosed the joint statement on corporate governance on March 16, 2021 on www.fraport.com/en/investors/corporate-governance.html.